NovaSquirrel/WildStorage/README.md

 # WildStorage
- Extra item storage for ACWW
+ Homebrew application for the DS that provides you with extra item storage for ACWW